- Famous muck diving in Kalabahi Bay

 - Visit the original Spice Islands.

-In Alor, there is plenty of opportunity to find those rare critters like frogfish, mimic octopus, fire sea urchin and even rare rhinopias in the hundreds of bays and coves in the island chain.
+From an Alor liveaboard, there is plenty of opportunity to find those rare critters like frogfish, mimic octopus, fire sea urchin and even rare rhinopias in the hundreds of bays and coves in the island chain.
 Dolphins and whales are often encountered as this area is also part of the migration routes between the Pacific and Indian Oceans.
 If you don’t mind the water being a bit ‘frisky’ from time to time, this itinerary is beautiful and often quite extraordinary.

 Please note: In parts of Alor Strait water temperatures can drop dramatically to around 20 degrees Celsius.
 It is highly recommended to bring a 5mm wetsuit and/or hooded vest.
 There are 600-700 nautical miles to cover during this 12-night cruise.
 We are mostly diving three dives a day and then travelling at night.
-This cruise is not advised for people who get very sea sick or who are unable to sleep whilst the boat is underway.
+This liveaboard cruise is not advised for people who get very sea sick or who are unable to sleep whilst the boat is underway.
 For those with a bit of adventurous seadog in you, you are definitely looking at the right itinerary.
 See you on board.

 This cruise may, depending on the route chosen, include the following highlights (these are not limited to each route):